acvictor/GLSL-Starter/README.md

 # Sample-GLSL
-This is a starter C++ app for GLSL.
+This is a starter C++ app for GLSL that uses OpenGL version 3.3, and Assimp for model loading.

 ## Requirements
 - OpenGL 3.3 and above